marigold-dev/training-nft-4/README.md

 # :palm_tree: Conclusion :sun_with_face:

-You are able to play with an any NFT template from the ligo library.
+You are able to use any NFT template from the Ligo library.

-Congratulations !
+Congratulations!